tinsae-ghilay/tinsae-ghilay.github.io/README.md

 // To convert a Date object to a GeezDate object var date = GeezDate.from(new Date(2022,9,31));

-// get a Date object by passing a specific date in Geez calendar var dateOf = GeezDate.of(2014,9,18);
+// get a GeezDate object by passing a specific date in Geez calendar var dateOf = GeezDate.of(2014,9,18);

 // to increment date by numberOfDays